calebdoxsey/node-rbsa/README.md

-This library performances returns-based style analysis against a list of indices.
+This library performs returns-based style analysis against a list of indices.
 Usage is straightforward:

 	var RBSA = require('rbsa').ReturnsBasedStyleAnalysis;
 	var rbsa = new RBSA();